stevenrm-dev/discount-code-form/readme.md

 Todos los documentos desarrollados con JavaScript.
 El código ha sido dividido en varios documentos para una lectura más cómoda.

--Copy: Hace referencia a todo lo que tiene que ver con la funcionalidad de copiar el código promocional.

--Quiz: Tiene que ver con la lógica que da funcionamiento al cuestionario de preguntas y hace que salte de una pantalla a otra.

--Timer: Genera, injecta en el HTML y hace funcionar la cuenta atrás que aparece al obtener el código promocional.

--Listeners: Recoge las funciones que comprueban si los botones han sido pulsados e inicializan el código del resto de documentos javascript.

 [EN]
 All documents developed on JavaScript.
 The code has been divided on several documents for easy reading.

--Copy: This is all about the functionality of copy the promotional code.

--Quiz: This code is the logic and functionality around the questions and changing the screens.

--Timer: Generate, inject on the HTML and runs the countdown that appears after getting the promotional code.

--Listeners: Collect all functions that check if the buttons has been pressed and initializes the code of another JavaScript documents.